Choose the Right Trailer to Haul Your Construction Equipment

 Anything that’s oversize must travel on a specialized RGN trailer, like a lowboy or a multi-axle trailer.
 The largest RGN trailers have more than 20 axles and stretch to more than 65 feet.
 Cargo weighing up to 150,00 pounds or more can be transferred on a specialized RGN trailer.

-Step Deck Trailers: Nice for Mid-Sized Equipment
+Step Deck Trailers: Excellent Choice for Mid-Size Construction Equipment

 • Backhoe loaders